INSTRUMENT RATING COURSE

 Minimum Course Requirements per FAR 141

-Note - The course price includes course texts and materials.
-FAA Written and Pilot Examiner fees are not included.
+Note - The course price includes course texts and materials ($160).
+FAA Written ($175) and Pilot Examiner fees ($700) are not included in the course price.
+The rental of the FAA Flight Test is also not included and is approximately $246.

 Course Completion Time